 Grown by one or two native plant nurseries in South Florida.

 Medium to large shrub or rarely a small tree with wide-spreading branches.
 Trunks usually very short.
 Bark gray.
 Leaves shiny, light green above, about 1 inch long.

-Typically about 3-6 feet in height, but sometimes more.
+Typically about 3-6 feet in height, but sometimes more, and sometimes staying prostrate and forming spreading mats.
 Almost always broader than tall.

 Pine rocklands and rockland hammocks.

 Moist, well-drained limestone soils, with or without humusy top layer.